 Western Gray Squirrel Project

-Pacific Biodiversity Institute (PBI) started a research and education project in 2009 to study western gray squirrels, a state threatened species, in the Methow Valley.
-Now in its third year, this project demonstrates the value of citizen science volunteers in conducting important research.
-In 2010, 18 volunteers placed 174 sampling tubes and found 17 locations of western gray squirrels, five of them in new areas where gray squirrels have not been observed before.
+Pacific Biodiversity Institute started a research and education project in 2009 to study western gray squirrels, a state threatened species, in the Methow Valley of Washington State.
+After five years, this project demonstrates the value of citizen science volunteers in conducting important research.

-image Click here to to read the latest news about the western gray squirrel project in the Methow.
+image News updates on the western gray squirrel project in the Methow

 image Learn more about volunteering as a citizen science volunteer on this project.